Charles Colcock Jones Jr.: Life and career

-Jones was born to Charles Colcock Jones Sr., a Presbyterian minister.
-He graduated with a bachelor's degree from Princeton University in 1852, then followed with a law degree from Harvard University in 1855.
+Jones was born in 1831 to Charles Colcock Jones Sr., a Presbyterian minister.
+He graduated with a bachelor's degree from Princeton University in 1852 which he followed with a law degree from Harvard University in 1855.

 He married twice: first to Ruth Berrien Whitehead, then to Ruth's cousin once removed, Eva Berrien Eve (who had been a bridesmaid at their wedding).
 His son, Edgeworth Casey Jones (1867–1931), became a prominent memorialist, having changed his name to Charles Edgeworth Jones.

 Jones became mayor of Savannah in 1860.
-Because of the war, he nearly lost his fortune and had to move to New York City.
-He was elected a member of the American Antiquarian Society in 1869.
-He was elected as a member to the American Philosophical Society in 1881.
-In 1877 he moved back to Augusta, Georgia.
+Because of the war, he nearly lost his fortune and had to move to New York City, where he practiced law and managed the family plantation from afar.
+He was elected a member of the American Antiquarian Society in 1869 and to the American Philosophical Society in 1881.
+In 1877 he moved back to Georgia, living in Augusta.

 Death

-On July 19, 1893, Jones died of Bright's disease.
+Jones died of Bright's disease in 1893, aged 61.
 He is interred in Summerville Cemetery in Augusta.